 - Tax shield on Charity- Charitable giving can also lower a taxpayer’s obligations.
-In manner to qualify, the taxpayer must use itemised deductions on his tax return.
+In the manner to qualify, the taxpayer must use itemized deductions on his tax return.

-Finally we conclude on account of above stated cases that tax shield can be utilised as valuable option for effective evaluation of cash flow, financing etc. activities.
+Finally, we conclude on account of the above-stated cases that tax shield can be utilized as a valuable option for effective evaluation of cash flow, financing, etc. activities.

-So what we needs to be understood is tax shields is an important aspect of business valuation and vary from country to country, and their benefits depend upon the taxpayer’s overall tax rate and cash flow for the given tax year.
+So what we need to be understood is tax shields are an important aspect of business valuation and vary from country to country, and their benefits depend upon the taxpayer ’s overall tax rate and cash flow for the given tax year.
 Governments often create tax shield as a way to encourage certain behavior or investment in certain industries or programs.

 - Net Operating Loss Deduction